Wildboar-Software/directory/apps/meerkat-docs/docs/env.md

 This is an open-ended string that specifies the client certificate engine that OpenSSL can use to obtain a client certificate.

+## MEERKAT_CHAINING_CHECK_SIG

+If not set to `0`, Meerkat DSA will verify the digital signatures on received signed DSP results and errors.
+It is better security for this to remain enabled, but one good reason to disable it is that DAP users might not care about the point-to-point security provided by DSP signing, so long as the chained DAP results are digitally signed and verifiable; for these users, this more stringent security could mean that their DAP requests simply fail in chaining.

+## MEERKAT_CHAINING_SIGN_REQUESTS

+If not set to `0`, Meerkat DSA will digitally sign DSP arguments, results, and errors.

 ## MEERKAT_CHAINING_TLS_OPTIONAL

 If set to `1`, this permits the non-usage of TLS in chaining to other DSAs.
 In